brusselsprouts-net/dnd/reference/homebrew_rules.md

 # Homebrew Rules

 #### Bonus Action Healing Potion
-You can drink any healing potion as either an action as a bonus action.
+You can drink any healing potion as either an action or as a bonus action.
 When using a bonus action, you roll for the healing result like normal.
 If you instead drink the potion as an action, you receive the maximum healing that potion can give.

 #### Sheathing and Unsheathing as Free Action
 You can sheathe and unsheathe weapons as many times as you want per turn.
 Let the offhand attacks go wild. (does not apply to shields)

 #### Inspiration Post Roll
-You can use inspiration to give reroll a d20 result after you have already rolled it once, but before you know the result of the roll.
+You can use inspiration to reroll a d20 result after you have already rolled it once, but before you know the result of the roll.

 ### Exhaustion
 This section is about a bunch of rules that change how exhaustion works because it is a bit of an overlooked mechanic.